sensedeep/dynamodb-onetable/README.md

 OneTable is the most evolved API for DynamoDB.
 It provides a dry, high-level, elegant syntax while enabling full access to the DynamoDB API.

-OneTable works with AWS V2 and V3 SDKs for JavaScript and TypeScript.
+OneTable works with JavaScript and TypeScript.
 For TypeScript, OneTable will create fully typed entities from your data schemas automatically.

 ## Full Documentation